-So, the bottom line is that if you have a personal injury case, you should speak with a qualified personal injury attorney to find out your options for making a claim against the insurance company.
+So, the bottom line is that if you have a personal injury case, you should speak with a qualified personal injury traffic accident attorney to find out your options for making a claim against the insurance company.
 Make sure that attorney’s objective is in line with your own (getting corporate insurance money, not taking someone’s personal assets.)

 If you have any questions about a particular personal injury case, please submit your case for review by the experienced personal injury lawyers at Sally Morin Personal Injury Lawyers in San Francisco, Los Angeles, San Jose and Oakland, California.